code-and-circuit/spot-web-server/README.md

 # Code & Circuit's Spot Web Server
+A web server designed to allow Boston Dynamic's [Spot Robot](https://www.bostondynamics.com/products/spot) to be used in a collaborative and educational environment, as well as provide ease of use for programmers and non-programmers alike.

 Created and maintained by Will Scheirey and the [Code & Circuit](https://codeandcircuit.org/) team

 ### Sections